5 Ways to Improve Your Leapfrog Hospital Safety Grade

 Build a culture of safety to make an impact throughout your organization

-The Leapfrog group assigns hospitals letter grades based on safety outcomes.
-The grades are an easy way for patients to choose one hospital over another and can be directly tied to reimbursement through Leapfrog’s Value Based Purchasing Program.[1]
+The Leapfrog Group assigns hospitals letter grades based on safety outcomes.
+The grades are an easy way for patients to choose one hospital over another and can be directly tied to reimbursement through Leapfrog’s Value-Based Purchasing Program.

 A culture of safety is the combination of the safety interventions you do, your staff’s knowledge of them, and their buy-in.
-Here are 5 steps you can take to reduce errors and build a culture of safety.
+Here are five steps you can take to reduce errors and build a culture of safety.

 1. Examine Error Hotspots to Focus Interventions